Revolution #170, July 19, 2009

-We received the following from A World To Win News Service:
+From A World To Win News Service

 A World to Win News Service is put out by A World to Win magazine (aworldtowin.org), a political and theoretical review inspired by the formation of the Revolutionary Internationalist Movement, the embryonic center of the world’s Marxist-Leninist-Maoist parties and organizations.

 If you like this article, subscribe, donate to and sustain Revolution newspaper.